Hello, I’m Karen Nicole Johnson

-I’ve returned to the world of software testing — and to writing.
-I’m honored to have contributed a chapter to Taking Testing Seriously, an upcoming book to be published by Wiley Press.
-More details about the book and my chapter can be found below.
+I’ve returned to the world of software testing - and to writing and speaking.
+I’m honored to have contributed a chapter in Taking Testing Seriously recently released by Wiley Press.
+More information about this book can be found on my publications page.

 Background

-My professional journey in software spans a wide range of roles and experiences.
-I began my career as a technical writer — a fitting start for someone naturally quiet and observant.
-From there, I discovered a passion for finding defects and advocating for better software quality, which led me through the classic progression from tester to test lead, test manager, and eventually consultant.
+My professions journey in software space a wide range of roles and experiences.
+I began my career as a technical writer - a great start for someone naturally quiet and observant.
+From there I discovered a passion for finding software bugs and advocating for better software quality, which led me through a progression of tester, test lead, test manager and consultant.

 For nine years, I worked as an independent consultant, choosing projects that challenged and inspired me.
 Later, I returned to corporate leadership roles, serving as Director of Quality and Director of Engineering.
-During the pandemic, I experienced a layoff and chose to take a sabbatical break to reset and reshape my professional path.
+After the pandemic, I took a sabbatical to reset and reshape my professional path.

 Speaking and Mentorship

-Over the years, I also stepped into the world of public speaking — something that once felt far outside my comfort zone.
-With the encouragement and coaching of my colleague, James Bach, I transitioned from reluctant speaker to keynote presenter and tutorial instructor at industry conferences.
-His mentorship was instrumental, and his recent invitation to contribute to his latest book played a meaningful part in my return to the testing community.
+Through my career, I also stepped into the world of public speaking — something that once felt far outside my comfort zone.
+With the encouragement and coaching of my colleague, James Bach and several other colleagues, I transitioned from an unsure presenter to an international keynote speaker and tutorial instructor at tech conferences.
+James’s recent invitation to contribute to his latest book played a meaningful part in my return to the testing community.

 Today